lu-annie/hcde-410-final/README.md

 # hcde-410-final

-This project aims to investigate the impact of processed food on overall bodily health and wellbeing.
+This project aims to investigate the popularity of vegan and vegetarian restaurants and their menu items in the United States.